- Hamachi service stopped error will make the app unusable, which might compromise your online privacy.

 Once you start this service, try running Hamachi and check if the problem is still there.

-Solution 3 – Create a script to automatically restart the Hamachi service
+5. Create a script to automatically restart Hamachi

-This is a bit advanced solution, and if you’re not familiar with Task Scheduler perhaps you should skip it.
-If you’re having problems with Hamachi service stopped message, perhaps you can fix the problem by using this workaround.
+This is a more advanced solution, and if you’re not familiar with Task Scheduler perhaps you should skip it.

-Basically, you just have to create a script that will restart the Hamachi service and then restart the application.
-To create a script, do the following:
+What you need to do is to create a script that will restart the Hamachi service and then restart the application.

 - Start Notepad as administrator.